J.P. Morgan vs charles schwab

 Finally, Our Recommendations

-Long-Term Investors & Retirement Savers: Both firms offer IRAs and target-date funds, but Schwab also provides individual 401(k)s, annuities, and full financial planning services.
+Long-Term Investors & Retirement Savers: Both brokerage firms offer IRAs and target-date mutual funds.
+But only Schwab offers individual 401(k) accounts, annuities, and traditional financial planning services.
 We recommend Schwab.

-Mutual Fund Trading: Schwab wins with a larger fund selection and better research tools.
+Mutual Fund Trading: Schwab wins here because it has broader fund access and stronger fund research tools.

 Promotions